isomerpages/moe-plmgss/_instructional-programmes/IP Overview/Assessment.md

   </tr>
 </tbody>
 </table>

+5. Assessments in non-Tamil Indian Languages (e.g. Punjabi) and Foreign Languages are conducted at the MOE Language Centres.
+An overall grade will be given by the Centres and this grade will be taken as the student’s EOY Examinations result.

+6. The school will conduct WAs continuously in Term 1 & 2 for students.
+This will minimise disruption to curriculum, CCAs and other school related enrichment activities.
+Please help us to ensure that your daughter/ward revises her work consistently and is prepared for the various assessments.

 7. After the tests/examinations, the assessment paper will be returned to your daughter/ward.
 Please ensure that she keeps you informed of her performance by showing you the assessment papers.